irontonbrewing/tilt_perl/README.txt

     This program offers no warranty, guarantee, or support mechanism.
 This program as designed, reads data over a BLE (bluetooth low energy) digital signal and posts formatted information to a web URL.
 The intended use of this software is to read Tilt digital hydrometer data for tracking beer fermentation progress, for use in brewing beer, or other liquid density applications only.
+Please see LICENSE.txt for full licensing.

 SYSTEM REQUIREMENTS:
     this program is only written and tested with Unix/Linux operating systems in mind.